 Final additions to the trail's first season are expected in September.
 Cree artist Kent Monkman will unveil his first-ever public sculpture, while Kuwaiti artist Monira Al Qadiri will install a new piece titled "First Sun."

-According to the City, the Lassonde Art Trail sits "at the heart of a massive $1.4 billion tri-government investment in flood protection and waterfront revitalization."
+According to LAT, the trail sits "at the heart of a massive $1.4 billion tri-government investment in flood protection and waterfront revitalization."
 Rather than functioning as a static art exhibition, it's designed to evolve over time, reinventing how Toronto residents and visitors experience the waterfront through an immersive and accessible experience.

 The new trail is part of a broader Port Lands redevelopment project that has been underway for more than a decade.
-The $25 million initiative is funded by a donation from the Pierre Lassonde Family Foundation, which the City received in 2022.
+The initiative is funded by a $25 million donation from the Pierre Lassonde Family Foundation, committed in 2022 to realizing the Art Trail.

 The Lassonde Art Trail will be located at 39 Commissioners St.